eldun/eldun.github.io/_posts/2020-05-18-building-a-blog.md

 <summary>Started using <a class="btn" href="https://prismjs.com/" target="_blank">Prism Syntax highlighter</a>
 </summary>
 <br>
-All I had to do was generate js and css files from their site, plop them into my site directory, and link 'em.
-To use a specific language, all I need to do is specify a code block like so:
+All I had to do was generate js and css files from Prism's site, plop them into my site directory, and link 'em.
+To decorate a code snippet with a specific language, all I need to do is specify a code block like so:
-<code>&lt;pre>&lt;code class="language-xxxx"></code>
+`&lt;pre>&lt;code class="language-xxxx">`
 <pre><code class="language-treeview">eldun.github.io
     ├── assets/
     │   ├── css/